 Now that you’ve got an idea of what goes into a personal brand statement, let’s take a look at others who have led the way.

-Examples of great personal brand statements
+Example of a great personal brand

 Sometimes, the best way to get inspired to write your own effective personal brand statement is to see what others are doing that’s working.
 The following are some powerful examples of efficient and effective personal brand statements at their best and why they work.